 4. Detailed Explanation of Statutory Authority for the Rule (Including the Statutory Citation and Language)

-Section 227.11 (2) (a), Stats.: Each agency may promulgate rules interpreting the provisions of any statute enforced or administered by the agency, if the agency considers it necessary to effectuate the purpose of the statute, but a rule is not valid if the rule exceeds the bounds of correct interpretation.
+227.11 (2) (a), Stats.: Each agency may promulgate rules interpreting the provisions of any statute enforced or administered by the agency, if the agency considers it necessary to effectuate the purpose of the statute, but a rule is not valid if the rule exceeds the bounds of correct interpretation.

-Section 145.02, Stats.: The authority provides that all plumbing in connection with buildings and facilities in the state, including buildings owned by the state or any political subdivision thereof, shall be safe, sanitary and such as to safeguard the public health and the waters of the state.
+145.02, Stats.: The authority provides that all plumbing in connection with buildings and facilities in the state, including buildings owned by the state or any political subdivision thereof, shall be safe, sanitary and such as to safeguard the public health and the waters of the state.

-Section 145.245 (5) (c) 4., Stats.: The department shall promulgate rules establishing criteria for determining what constitutes satisfactory evidence of federal adjusted gross income or projected federal adjusted gross income in a current year.
+145.245 (5) (c) 4., Stats.: The department shall promulgate rules establishing criteria for determining what constitutes satisfactory evidence of federal adjusted gross income or projected federal adjusted gross income in a current year.

-Section 145.245 (5) (d) 2., Stats.: The department shall promulgate rules establishing criteria for determining what constitutes satisfactory evidence of gross revenue in a prior taxable year.
+145.245 (5) (d) 2., Stats.: The department shall promulgate rules establishing criteria for determining what constitutes satisfactory evidence of gross revenue in a prior taxable year.

-Section 145.245 (5) (d) 4., Stats.: The department shall promulgate rules establishing criteria for determining what constitutes satisfactory evidence of gross revenue in a current year.
+145.245 (5) (d) 4., Stats.: The department shall promulgate rules establishing criteria for determining what constitutes satisfactory evidence of gross revenue in a current year.

-Section 145.245 (7) (c), Stats.: The department shall prepare and publish private on-site wastewater treatment system grant funding tables which specify the maximum state share limitation for various components and costs involved in the rehabilitation or replacement of a private on-site wastewater treatment system based upon minimum size and other requirements specified in the state plumbing code promulgated under s.
-145.02, Stats.
+145.245 (7) (c), Stats.: The department shall prepare and publish private on-site wastewater treatment system grant funding tables which specify the maximum state share limitation for various components and costs involved in the rehabilitation or replacement of a private on-site wastewater treatment system based upon minimum size and other requirements specified in the state plumbing code promulgated under s.

 5. Estimate of Amount of Time that State Employees Will Spend Developing the Rule and of Other Resources Necessary to Develop the Rule